nitrictech/docs/docs/collections.md

 ## Creating Collections

 Nitric allows you to define named collections.
-When defining collections, you can give permissions for reading, writing, or deleting documents in the collection.
+When defining collections, you can give the function permissions for reading, writing, or deleting documents in the collection.

 Here's an example of how to create a collection, with permissions for reading, writing, and deleting: